learnwithparam/monkey-kata/api/demos/bedtime_story_generator/README.md

   2. *Example:* Does the story end with a complete sentence?
 If not (due to `max_tokens`), can you either filter it or (as an advanced step) make a second, smaller LLM call to "write a conclusion for this story"?

-- **🎓 Key Concepts:** LLM Pipelines, Pre-processing, Post-processing, Output Validation, Chaining LLM calls.
+- **Key Concepts:** LLM Pipelines, Pre-processing, Post-processing, Output Validation, Chaining LLM calls.

 -----